shadabahmed/shadabahmed.github.io/_posts/2022-06-28-smarter-tv-mount.md

 ---
 layout: post
-title: "A smarter TV Mount with Arduino"
+title: "A Smarter TV Mount with Arduino"
 description: "How I made a motorized TV Mount better with Arduino"
 category:
 tags: [arduino, electronics]